How Do Tax Liens Work?

 A federal tax lien is the government’s legal claim against your property when you neglect or fail to pay a tax debt.
 The lien protects the government’s interest in all your property, including real estate, personal property and financial assets.

-The IRS files a public document, the Notice of Federal Tax Lien, to alert creditors that the government has a legal right to your property.
-For more information, refer to Publication 594, The IRS Collection Process (PDF).
+The tax lien process begins when the IRS files a public document, the Notice of Federal Tax Lien, to alert creditors that the government has a legal right to your property.
+For more information, refer to Publication 594, The IRS Collection Process.

 How a Lien Affects You

 - Assets — A lien attaches to all of your assets (such as property, securities, vehicles) and to future assets acquired during the duration of the lien.

 - Credit — Once the IRS files a Notice of Federal Tax Lien, it may limit your ability to get credit.

 - Business — The lien attaches to all business property and to all rights to business property, including accounts receivable.

 - Bankruptcy — If you file for bankruptcy, your tax debt, lien, and Notice of Federal Tax Lien may continue after the bankruptcy.

 Tax Liens affect your credit and reputation; removal of these liens in a timely fashion will provide an immediate and tangible benefit to your business, including lower interest rates and a higher credit rating.

 The simplest way to get out of a federal tax lien is to pay the taxes owed in full.
 However, if this is not possible, you have other options for dealing with a lien with the cooperation of the IRS.